 Authors pitch a book idea to get started on Publishizer.
 Once the account is activated, authors can start writing each section of the proposal and are guided through the submissions process.
 Once the submission is approved by the Publishizer team, authors can login and manually launch their book pre-order campaign.
 Authors are responsible for promoting the campaign to their email contact list, social media following, and network of peers to drive and sell pre-order copies.
 Trending campaigns are promoted to the Publishizer audience via Reader's Picks, a weekly digest of the most popular books.
 Publishizer queries publishers at the end of the pre-orders campaign based on criteria such as: book category, proposal quality, and pre-order copies milestones.
 If 500 pre-order copies are reached at $20 per copy, Publishizer queries our acquiring editors at traditional publishing imprints with distribution and high-level support on manuscript.
 If 1,000 pre-order copies are reached at $20 per copy, Publishizer queries our acquiring editors at Big Five publishing houses.
 Authors receive a range of offers, select the best publisher, and receive their funds payment.
 Authors can choose to self-publish, if preferred, although most authors choose to work with a publisher.

 It varies by a wide margin – it comes down to the kind of publisher you choose to work with.
 Service publishers typically charge $1k-5k, but you get to keep 100% of royalties.
 Hybrid publishers may or may not charge a cost, and you'll often maintain more creative control and 20-70% royalties.
 Traditional and Big Five publishers do not charge upfront costs, however, you may only end up with 5-15% of royalties.
-You are free to choose which option is best for you and your book and use your pre-order campaign funds to cover any or all costs.
+You are free to choose which option is best for you and your book and use your pre-order campaign funds to cover costs to publish your book (printing and shipping).

 It's worth comparing our fees to traditional agents and self-publishing.
 The quick math in this spreadsheet<-- this example is useful to determine.
 Traditional agents earn 15% forever and they reject 96% of proposals sent to them.
 Based on the math, both Amazon and Publishizer allow authors to earn 4x more from their book sales.
 Amazon is self-publishing with a fee of 30% and personal costs usually are up to $10,000.
 Publishizer also earns 30% same as Amazon, but typically only on the first 500 copies or so (total funds) in the pre-order campaign.